DebugTsang/web-scraping-study/README.md

-Learn how to do web scraping with Beautiful Soup & Pandas
+# This project is learning how to do web scraping with Beautiful Soup & Pandas
+## Requirement:
+### Anacoda